yahoo/fluxible/README.md

 ### Dehydration/Rehydration

-Fluxible uses reserved methods throughout called `rehydrate` and `dehydrate` which are responsible for taking a snapshot of server-side state so that it can be sent to the browser and rehydrated back to the same state in the browser.
+fluxible-app uses reserved methods throughout called `rehydrate` and `dehydrate` which are responsible for taking a snapshot of server-side state so that it can be sent to the browser and rehydrated back to the same state in the browser.
 This naming scheme also extends to [dispatchr](https://github.com/yahoo/dispatchr) which takes care of dehydrating/rehydrating the store instances.

-There are two kinds of state within FluxibleApp:
+There are two kinds of state within fluxible-app:

  * **Application State**: Settings and data that are registered on server start
  * **Context State**: Settings and data that are created per context/request